-1. Schedule Regular Furnace Maintenance
+1. Schedule Annual Furnace Maintenance

 2. Routinely Put in a New Furnace’s Air Filter

-Our advice for replacing your furnace filter:
+Our advice for installing a new furnace filter:

-- Flat filter: Every month
+- Flat filter: Monthly

 - Pleated filter: Every three months

 You might have to install a new filter more frequently if you have allergies or pets.